Hayward, California: 19th century

-Castro emigrated to Chile with most of his family in 1864 after he lost his land in a card game.
-His name survives in the community of Castro Valley, located in the valley next to Hayward, which Castro used to pasture his cattle.
-The ranch was split up and sold to various locals, William Hayward among them.
-William Hayward's fortunes took a turn for the grander when he constructed a resort hotel, which eventually grew to a hundred rooms.
-The surrounding area came to be called "Hayward's" after the hotel.

-William Hayward eventually became the road commissioner for Alameda County.
-He used his authority to influence the construction of roads in his own favor.
-He was also an Alameda County supervisor.
-In 1876, a town was chartered by the State of California under the name of "Haywards".
-The name of the post office was then able to change because of the loss of the apostrophe before the "s".
-This change occurred in 1880.
-It remained "Haywards" until 1910 when the "s" was officially dropped.
-William Hayward died in 1891.

 Hayward grew steadily throughout the late 19th century, with an economy based on agriculture and tourism.
 Important crops were tomatoes, potatoes, peaches, cherries, and apricots.
 Hunt Brothers Cannery opened in 1895.
 Chicken and pigeon raising also played important roles in the economy.
 A rail line between Oakland and San Jose, the South Pacific Coast Railroad, was established but later destroyed in the 1868 earthquake.
 The Hayward shore of the Bay was developed into extensive salt evaporation ponds, and was one of the most productive areas in the world, with Leslie Salt being one of the largest companies.